 Your course

-Whichever course you choose, you will develop the knowledge, understanding and expertise to ensure you have a successful career in the field of education.
+You will develop the knowledge, understanding and expertise to ensure you have a successful career in the field of education.
 Your course will provide you with an understanding of the scope within the sector, while preparing you for a sustainable career.
 Modules reflect the multi-disciplinary nature of education and offer you valuable insight into the sector.
 Placements on some programmes will allow you invaluable practical experience and enable you to apply theory to real-life situations.
 You will learn from academics with extensive experience as practitioners and benefit from guest speakers across a range of educational organisations to broaden your understanding of current issues, along with teaching and management practices.

 Your future